Skip to content

 3. UNION ALL the two after normalising to a common schema

 Open models/marts/content/content_performance.sql.
-The existing stub uses a JOIN between articles and episodes - why is this the incorrect approach?
+The existing model uses a JOIN between articles and episodes - why is this the incorrect approach?

 select ...